charmed-kubernetes/kubernetes-docs/pages/k8s/install-manual.md

 ## Install CDK from the official bundle

 The following sections outline a standard installation of CDK using the stable release Juju bundles.
-The standard bundle includes all the components of Kubernetes, but you will have to also follow the [additional configuration][cloud-specific] steps at the end for Kubernetes to function properly - additional components are required to enable Kubernetes to interact with the cloud it is deployed on.
+The standard bundle includes all the components of Kubernetes, but you will have to also follow the [additional configuration](#additional_configuration) steps at the end for Kubernetes to function properly - additional components are required to enable Kubernetes to interact with the cloud it is deployed on.

 ###  Install Juju